garudlab/DANNsweeps/DANN/README.md

 Once the simulations have been generated and processed and the real aDNA has been processed we are ready to train the DANN.
 To train the model we submit the job **qsub_TrainModel**, which is running the script **main_train.py**.

-To run this script we have to define the following:
+To run this script we have to define the following within the **qsub_TrainModel** script:
 * **Model name.** This is the model name we use for the optput (e.g _model_name='GRL_multiclass'_).

   During training we will generate n+1 files where n= number of training epochs.
 The file _GRL_multiclass_model.json_ contains the model architechture and the remaining n files (_GRL_multiclass.1.weights.h5,GRL_multiclass.2.weights.h5,...GRL_multiclass.n.weights.h5_) contain the weights after each epoch of training.